Celebrating Mother’s Day On Your Surrogacy Journey

 No matter what, you can never legally keep the baby.
 In other words, the intended parents cannot change their minds and force you to raise the baby yourself.
 If the family for one reason or another changes their mind, then the child would be put up for adoption.

 Ultimately, it is pretty rare that this is something that you would have to worry about anyway.
-But, in the case that you would, you can rest assured knowing that your newborn would be placed for adoption with a loving, nurturing family.
+But, in the case that you would, you can rest assured knowing that the baby would be placed for adoption with a loving, nurturing family.
 You wouldn’t have to fret over unexpectedly raising them.

 So, this means that you will never have to become a parent if you are not ready to.
 Whether that is through surrogacy or adoption, there is always an option available to you.